All you need to know about exam – C1 Advanced (CAE)

 - International English Testing System (IELTS) – recommended for candidates aged 16+

-How much does the exam cost? / Is the exam free?
+How much does the CAE exam cost?

 Unfortunately, the CAE exam is not free. 🙁 What’s more, prices for C1 Advanced exams can vary as the test centres in each country decide on the final price of the test.

-Example prices (2023):
+Example prices (2025):

 Country | Exam | Price |